leandrokanis/christian-system/preface.md

 creeds of human invention because those creeds opposed them.
-But so far as their controversy resembles them in its opposition to creeds, it is to be distinguished from them in this all-essential attribute, viz. —that our _opposition to creeds arose from a conviction, that whether the opinions in them were true or false, they were hostile to the union, peace, harmony, purity, and joy of Christians; and adverse to the conversion of the world to Jesus
+But so far as their controversy resembles them in its opposition to creeds, it is to be distinguished from them in this all-essential attribute, viz. — that our _opposition to creeds arose from a conviction, that whether the opinions in them were true or false, they were hostile to the union, peace, harmony, purity, and joy of Christians; and adverse to the conversion of the world to Jesus